 A list of previous holders of the Webster Fellowship is available here.

-The next Fellowship competition has been suspended because of the COVID-19 pandemic.
-We look forward to holding the next competition and to welcoming a new Fellow as soon as public health conditions allow.
+The next Fellowship competition was suspended because of the COVID-19 pandemic.
+We look forward to holding the next competition and to welcoming a new Fellow in due course.